 It weighed around three hundred kilograms.

-After I was done looting whatever I wanted, I left the room, casually shooting the two pirates standing guard outside.
-They dropped to the ground, unconsious.
+After I was done looting whatever I wanted, I left the room.
+I casually shot the two pirates standing guard outside.
+They dropped to the ground, unconscious.
 Then I felt like face palming when I realized that tying that pirate up was for naught.

-I was originally going for stealth, but seeing as how they'd notice I was gone because of the two missing pirates, I now had to change plans.
+I was originally going for stealth.
+But seeing as how they'd now notice I was gone because of the two missing pirates, I now had to change plans.

-I dragged them both into the room, went out, removed a few panels (All while constantly looking over my shoulder, mind you), shot the door mechanism, and set the panels back on place.
+I dragged them both into the room.
+Then went out again, and removed a few panels.
+All while constantly looking over my shoulder in case anyone came.
+Then I shot the door mechanism, and set the panels back on place.
 The only hint that the door was not working was by the non functioning screen by the side of the door.